MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 ### Creating Segments from the Left Menu Bar
 This menu includes three tabs.
 The tabs that are used for segment creation are the *Dynamics Segment* and *Static Segment*.

 - **Static Segment Page:** Clicking the Static Segment tab will open this page.
 Here one can create sophisticated segments of customers   with minimum effort.
+Cases that fit static segments are for example: 1. , 2.

 [divS1]